jchiefelk/ITEC-430/sshserver/README.md

 </pre>

 <p>
- Now, this will produce an errors.
+ Now this will produce an errors.
 Something like port 22 not found.
 This has to do with the need to generate an RSA key pair
 </p>

 <pre>
 $ssh-keygen -t rsa